MOSQUITOES WILL CRASH YOUR PARTY AND FOLLOW YOU AROUND UNLESS YOU TAKE STEPS TO PROTECT YOURSELF

 Although not all mosquitoes carry a disease it’s still important to protect yourself and through research, I’ve found plenty of simple ways you can do that.

 Mosquitoes and the West Nile Virus

 There is a West Nile Virus and other mosquito-borne diseases national surveillance report that you can follow with the Canadian government if you’re interested in being in the loop of these pests.

 A bite from an infected mosquito can cause infection with West Nile virus.
 Infected mosquitoes can spread the virus to humans and other animals.
 Source- Canada.ca

-You can buy all sorts of products that claim to help rid of mosquitoes from coils to sprays but if you want extra protection around the house consider some of these herbs and plants that will repel mosquitoes so you can enjoy your summer months itch free.
+You can buy all sorts of products that claim to help rid of mosquitoes from coils to sprays but if you want extra protection around the house to consider some of these herbs and plants that will repel mosquitoes so you can enjoy your summer months itch-free.